 (maximum 254 bytes for each label).
 The number of labels must match the number of images.
-If you do not set this parameter, HPE Media Server generates labels automatically.
+If you do not set this parameter, HPE Media Server

 For example, to add training images by supplying the image data:

 Alternatively, to add training images by supplying their paths: